GUIGuard-Bench: Toward a General Evaluation for Privacy-Preserving GUI Agents: Task Execution

 \subsection{Evaluation Methodology}

 Generally, evaluating standard GUI agent tasks relies on online datasets.
-However, the dynamic nature of current online interfaces makes it difficult to accurately, fairly, and real-time remove privacy-sensitive information from each screenshot.
-GUIGuard-Bench introduces an evaluation scheme that assesses task execution capability on static datasets.
+However, the dynamic nature of current online interfaces makes it difficult to accurately and fairly remove privacy-sensitive information from each screenshot in real time.
+GUIGuard-Bench therefore introduces an evaluation scheme that assesses task-execution capability on static datasets.
 Specifically, it bypasses the agent’s grounding module and directly treats the next screenshot as the outcome of each step, evaluating the semantic quality of the generated plan at each step.
-This evaluation scheme is characterized by the following three key technical aspects:

-\textbf{Plans Generation.} GUIGuard-Bench aims to evaluate the robustness of model planning capabilities under privacy constraints; therefore, it is essential to ensure consistency in model inputs before and after privacy protection.
-To enable standardized and comparable evaluation, we adopt the Worker module of Agent S3~\cite{s3}, as a unified planning environment, remove the downstream grounding module, and instead provide the subsequent screenshot as the input for the next decision step, as illustrated in the Figure~\ref{fig:Fidelity}.
-Under this setting, we obtain, for each model, a sequence of GUIGuard-Bench task screenshots aligned with the agent trajectory, along with the corresponding plans generated at each step based on the accumulated historical context.

-\textbf{Self-comparison.} Fidelity is a fundamental metric in privacy protection research, reflecting how well protected outputs preserve task-relevant information under identical conditions.
-In agent-based environments, the fidelity evaluation ideally compares behavior before and after privacy protection.
-However, due to the non-deterministic and model-specific nature of agent planning, constructing a universal ground truth trajectory is infeasible.
-GUIGuard therefore introduces a self-comparison evaluation protocol, in which each model serves as its own reference.
-Specifically, we quantify model fidelity by comparing planning results obtained under various privacy-preserving methods with the original planning behavior under unpreserved conditions.
-To prevent premature task interruption caused by missing visual information, we enforce strict consistency between the prompts and task context across all experimental settings, and apply privacy protection exclusively to the current and historical screenshots provided as visual inputs.

-\textbf{Plans Judge.} For each task instance, an LLM-as-Judge~\cite{judge1} approach is used to assess the semantic consistency between the agent’s planning results and the task’s ground-truth description.
-This evaluation strategy is particularly suitable in privacy-preserving settings, where planning outputs frequently undergo abstraction, rewriting, or anonymization due to the removal of sensitive information.
-As a result, conventional lexical-overlap-based metrics fail to reliably reflect semantic alignment at the planning level.
-The evaluation process is implemented using the open-source judges framework~\cite{judge2}, with GPT-5 serving as the evaluation model.
-An evaluation score is obtained by comparing task planning outputs produced with different privacy protection methods against the corresponding planning outputs without privacy protection, with each planning result scored from 0 to 4 based on semantic consistency.
-Differences in these scores are used to quantify the extent to which privacy protection affects the semantic consistency of agent planning.